Requirements for a Legally Valid Will in Florida

 Every state establishes specific requirements that individuals must follow if they want their will to be legally binding.
 Under Florida law, a last will and testament is only considered legally binding if it meets the following criteria:

-- It is in writing: Nuncupative wills (given verbally) or holographic wills (handwritten by the testator without a witness’ signature) will not be accepted as valid by Florida probate courts.
+- It is in writing: Florida probate courts will not accept nuncupative (verbally given) or holographic (handwritten by the testator without a witness’s signature) wills.

-- It is created by a competent person: Anyone considered of sound mind is eligible to act as a testator.
+It is created by a competent person: Anyone of sound mind is eligible to act as a testator.
 The testator must understand the will’s nature, extent, and practical effect.
-Individuals under 18 cannot act as testators unless they qualify as emancipated minors.
+Individuals under 18 cannot act as testators unless they are emancipated minors.

-- It is signed by and in the presence of at least two witnesses: When each witness signs the will, the testator and the other witness must be present.
-Witnesses must, like the testator, clearly possess a sound mind for the will to be considered binding.
+It is signed by and in the presence of at least two witnesses: When each witness signs the will, the testator and the other witness must be present.
+Like the testator, witnesses must be of sound mind for the will to be considered binding.

-- It can be amended or revoked: Individuals must be able to create a subsequent will or codicil (modifies to a will) that can amend or revoke the original will.
-If there is any inconsistency between the original will and the codicil, Florida law considers the original will invalid.
+It can be amended or revoked: You must be able to create a subsequent will or codicil (a modification to a will) that amends or revokes the original will.
+If any inconsistency exists between the original will and the codicil, Florida law considers the original will invalid.
 The addendum must also have the same execution formalities as the original will.

 When creating a will in Florida, you can work with a will and probate attorney at Mario Gunde Peters & Kelley to simplify the process.
 An experienced estate planning attorney at our law firm can help you understand additional considerations for wills in Florida.

-For example, Florida law does not require standardized documentation or official terminology (phrasing, language) in the will to make it valid.
-As long as the will is executed within Florida law’s required formalities, the will is legally binding.
+For example, Florida law doesn’t require standardized documentation or official terminology in the will to make it valid.
+As long as you execute the will within Florida law’s required formalities, the will is legally binding.

-Florida law only requires notarization of the will if an individual wishes to categorize the will as self-proving.
-A self-proving will does not require a witness testimony for probate.
-In Florida, both the testator and the witnesses must sign a self-proving affidavit which they must then get notarized.
-You can enter a self-proving will into the probate courts without further proof of authenticity, making them an excellent tool for speeding up the probate process.
+Florida law only requires notarization of the will if you want to categorize it as self-proving.
+A self-proving will doesn’t require a witness testimony for probate.
+In Florida, both the testator and the witnesses must sign a self-proving affidavit, which they must then get notarized.
+You can enter a self-proving will into the probate courts without further proof of authenticity, which can speed up the probate process.

-Although Florida does not require you to work with an attorney when creating a will, seeking assistance from a will and probate lawyer is recommended.
+Although Florida doesn’t require you to work with an attorney when creating a will, we recommend you seek assistance from a will and probate lawyer.
 Your lawyer can oversee the process and make sure all elements are clear, consistent, and legally valid.

-Courts can only invalidate a last will and testimony under certain circumstances.
-These include:
+A court can only invalidate a last will and testament under certain circumstances, including:

-- Undue influence: If someone puts undue pressure on an individual to include certain words in the will that do not reflect the creator’s wishes, the will may not hold up in court.
+Undue influence: If someone puts undue pressure on a person to include certain words in the will that do not reflect the creator’s wishes, the will may not hold up in court.

-- Lack of testamentary capacity: Anyone executing a will must understand the actions they are taking by signing the will.
-This includes knowing what assets they possess, who the assets are going to, who their natural heirs are, and the effect of the will.
+Lack of testamentary capacity: Anyone executing a will must understand their actions when they sign the will.
+This includes knowing what assets they possess, who their assets are going to, who their natural heirs are, and the will’s effect.

 Whether you are planning for your future by creating a will or undergoing the probate procedure after the passing of a loved one, the wills and probate attorneys of Mario Gunde Peters & Kelley have the knowledge and experience to help you navigate the process.